-Thousands of people have paid tribute to those who have died in battles since World War One as part of the Armistice commemorations in Wales.
+Thousands of people have paid tribute to those who have died in well known and lesser known acts of heroism and sacrifice during conflict.

-Military bases, town halls and schools were among those taking part.
+Military bases, town halls and schools were among those who took part.

 Assembly Presiding Officer Rosemary Butler AM led the silence from the Senedd in Cardiff Bay.

-The commemorations had followed services and parades which had taken place around Wales on Remembrance Sunday with a national event at Cardiff's Welsh National War Memorial.
+The commemorations follow services and parades which took place on Remembrance Sunday with the national service held at the Welsh National War Memorial in Cardiff.